 New Democracy leader Kyriakos Mitsotakis has expelled from New Democracy a key campaign official who attacked in an unprecedented manner outgoing European Parliament member Konstantina Kouneva (SYRIZA).

-Kouneva became a heroic figure of the trade unionist movement in Greece as a fervent advocate of the rights of cleaning women who provide services through outsourcing.
+Kouneva became a heroic div of the trade unionist movement in Greece as a fervent advocate of the rights of cleaning women who provide services through outsourcing.

 Stefanidis played the crucial role of coordinating the movement of tens of thousands of New Democracy supporters who have retained their voting rights in their ancestral provinces, towns, and cities.

 New Democracy party secretary Lefteris Avgenakis today announced Mitsotakis’ decision in a tweet.